kicksolutions/swagger2puml/README.md

 # How does it work

-- Swagger Definition --> Java Objects --> swagger.puml
+- Swagger2Puml internally reads the swagger definition using [Swagger Parser] which then converts the Swagger Definition to swagger.puml
-- swagger.puml --> Plant UML --> swagger.svg
+- Once the swagger.puml gets generated sucessfully it then calls [Plant UML] to generate swagger.svg

 ## swagger2puml-core: